-MASSARO: Well, thank you very much, Ambassador Fried.
+Mr. Massaro.
+Well, thank you very much, Ambassador Fried.
 You know, great talk.
-Let me add, you know, for the much deeper perspective, going back to the 1980s but also going back 200 years - (laughs) - and also, conversely, for the shout out to the - to the role of young people in getting this done, both tech-savvy and politically engaged, because I know there are a lot of politically engaged young people in this room.
+Let me add, for the much deeper perspective, going back to the 1980s but also going back 200 years-[laughs]-and also, conversely, for the shout out to the role of young people in getting this done, both tech-savvy and politically engaged, because I know there are a lot of politically engaged young people in this room.